The Best Antivirus Software for Linux, Fully Tested on Our Office Network

 -

 Bitdefender GravityZone provides small businesses with a great way to secure their Linux machines.
-Bitdefender GravityZone is great for small businesses looking for enterprise-level security at competitive prices.
-The antivirus solution provides excellent real-time protection against malware.
-Its security agent is also compatible with multiple Linux distros.
+Bitdefender GravityZone is great for small businesses looking for security that can grow alonside them.
+On top of costing less than Avast, Bitdefender GravityZone also offers a more scalable solution.
+That’s because they include more advanced capabilities like attack forensics and its security agent is compatible with multiple Linux distros.

 FYI: A “security agent” is specialized software that you install on your device.
 The software is responsible for performing security-related tasks, like running scans and applying software patches.
 The security agent also communicates with the antivirus service’s servers.